 Town Council meets twice each month and all meetings of Council are open to the public.
-View the Council meeting schedule for 2016 here: 9 a Council and CAC meeting Schedule for 2016
+View the Council meeting schedule for 2017 here: Council and CAC meeting Schedule for 2017

 We want to hear from you.
 Individual Council contact information is below, or email us as a group at email@example.com.

 Mayor Sandra Snow

 Mayor Sandra Snow and her spouse, Richard have lived in Kentville since September 1994.
 They moved here to raise their only son in a small town, where the kids he started with in primary at KCA, would be the same ones he graduated with at NKEC.
 Sandra retired from the RCAF in 1999, as a Master Warrant Officer.
 Upon retirement she went to work for an engineering firm in Halifax.
 In 2000, her services were contracted to the RCAF at 14 Wing.
 She was employed by Maritime Proving and Evaluation Unit as the Suitability Project Officer in support of the upgrades to the CP140 Aurora Aircraft.
 The contract ended in March 2015.
 In September 2014, Sandra was presented with the Elsie MacGill Northern Lights Award for her contribution to aerospace in Canada.
 Sandra has always been committed to her community, serving as a volunteer with a number of local groups.
 Sandra was appointed the Honorary Colonel of 415 Maritime Patrol and Force Development Squadron in Greenwood in May 2018.
 She is a runner and a yoga practitioner.
 Sandra and Richard own the Grand Street Inn B&B, which Richard operates year round.
 They have two cats, Vinnie and JoJo.
 Their son Alex lives and works in Saint John NB where he is an apprentice carpenter.

 Councilor Eric Bolland